-How do you protect your graphic design consultancy from practices that could cripple it?
+How do you protect your graphic design consultancy from practices that could cripple it aside from writing graphic design contracts?
 You could do this in a variety of ways.
 One such strategy involves using the graphic design brief template.
 The template offers the level of protection that you would struggle to get from other sources.
 Bad designs can hurt your freelance services.
 Inability to provide what your clients want or expect from you could also hurt the consultancy irreparably.

 How can the brief help here?

 1. The graphic design brief template is showing the importance of graphic design

 Occasionally, graphic design consultants are likely to come across clients who fail to appreciate the important role that graphic design plays in life.
 It’s important in communication, marketing, advertising, starting and running a business, and healthcare too.
 It conveys messages that words alone wouldn’t be able to pass across effectively.
 It’s worth noting that its role goes beyond social media too.
 After all, most users interact with graphic design on social media.

 Use the graphic design brief template to let clients know its importance in their lives.

 2. Graphic design is more than its cost with the graphic design brief